Ibrahim Damcida: Private Sector Career

 He was a Fellow of the Institute of Chartered Secretaries and Administrators (ICSA), among other professional organizations and a Patron of several social and charity organizations.

 Family

 Damcida maintained a very quiet life.
 He had one (1) wife (Halima) and six (6) children (Mustapha, Ahmad, Aliyu, Ismail, Umar and Habiba).

-Up until his passing away, he was known as a technocrat with a very distinct quality and passion for entrepreneurship, uprightness and objectivity.
+Up until his death, he was known as a technocrat with a very distinct quality and passion for entrepreneurship, uprightness and objectivity.
 He was a detribalized Nigerian of high repute and a very selfless individual, always eager to contribute his quota towards the advancement of humanity.